 Then, suddenly, I'm filling the bath-tub, and I'm considering something.
 It's dark, and it's heavy, and it's brand spanking new.
-"What is this?"
 It's like I'd just found the Devil in my closet.

 I imagine white-tailed deer feel this way at the first glimpse of headlights.
-Or maybe it's that pang in your stomach when you've looked at the ocean for a little too long: you're so aware of your size, your minuteness, your completely inconsequential existence and worry and pain.
-It's not all for some grand prize at the end of the game - Princess Peach only lives in your mind - it all amounts to a swift fizzle out.
-So what's this all for?
+Or maybe it's that pang in your stomach when you've looked at the ocean for a little too long: You're so aware of your size, your minuteness, your completely inconsequential existence.
+It's not all for some grand prize at the end of the game - Princess Peach only lives in a video game - it all amounts to a swift fizzle out.
+So what's it all for?

 This is not familiar.
 This is not fleeting.
 This settles in like a tape worm.
 After a while, it feels almost comfortable.
-I wonder how I lived with the free space for so long.
+I wonder how I lived with the free space in my gut for so long.
 Didn't I feel hollow?

 I don't know what brought it on.
 Maybe it was loneliness.
 Maybe it was Texas.
-Maybe it was looking at my father's bare and abandoned night-stand.
+Maybe it was looking at my father's abandoned night-stand.
 All of the above and a few other things.
-Either way, it's lived here for awhile, and it's wrecked havoc.
+Either way, it's lived here for awhile.

-We've gone through several iterations together, my Tape Worm and I.
+We've gone through several iterations together, Tape Worm and I.

-There was the Mask Phase in high-school where no one could know how dark my thoughts were or they wouldn't love me anymore and there's nothing worse than showing your true colors to your friends and having them say "No thanks, I'd rather be blind".
+There was the Mask Phase in high-school where no one could know how dark my thoughts were or they wouldn't love me anymore and there's nothing worse than showing your true colors to your friends and having them say "Thanks, I'd rather be blind".

 There was the Seasonal Phase where I felt fabulous in the fall, suicidal in the summer.